Addiction and Depression Treatment Center in Texas

 Addiction and Depression Counseling

-We offer a selection of integrative therapies that will allow each patient the ability to express themselves in a safe environment.
-Our counselors are skilled in treating clinical depression and depression that is a side effect of addiction.
-Our patients find ways to live without addictive substances because they can turn to other life-enriching activities that will help them experience the positive, and if necessary, we have options for medication management.
+We offer a selection of integrative therapies that allow each patient the ability to express themselves in a safe environment.
+Our counselors are skilled in treating depression.
+We work to help individuals find ways to live without addictive substances, because they can turn to other life-enriching activities and coping mechanisms that allow them to better enjoy life.

 Contact Cypress Lake Recovery